ReviewMyContract.aiReview My Contract

 Confidentiality obligations are shaped by the industry context in which they operate.
 Regulatory frameworks, industry standards, and the nature of the information shared create different confidentiality requirements and different legal consequences for breach across sectors.

 Healthcare and HIPAA: The Health Insurance Portability and Accountability Act (HIPAA) creates federally mandated confidentiality requirements for Protected Health Information (PHI) that operate independently of and alongside any contractual confidentiality obligations.
 Contracts involving PHI must include a Business Associate Agreement (BAA) in addition to or integrated with the confidentiality clause.
 The BAA has specific required terms under HIPAA's Business Associate regulations (45 CFR Parts 160 and 164).
-The contractual confidentiality clause and the BAA must be read together — where they conflict, HIPAA governs.
 Breach of HIPAA confidentiality obligations carries civil penalties ($100 to $50,000 per violation, up to $1.9 million per violation category per year) and potential criminal liability.

 Financial Services: In financial services, confidentiality obligations extend to client financial data, trading strategies, and proprietary analytical models.
 Regulatory frameworks including Regulation SP (privacy of consumer financial information), Gramm-Leach-Bliley Act (GLBA), and SEC and FINRA rules on information barriers create overlapping confidentiality requirements.
-Investment managers, broker-dealers, and financial advisors operate under professional obligations to keep client financial information confidential independent of any contractual clause.
 Contracts involving material non-public information (MNPI) carry additional restrictions — trading on MNPI in breach of a confidentiality agreement is securities fraud, not merely a contract breach.

 Technology and SaaS: Technology contracts present the broadest spectrum of confidentiality issues: source code, API documentation, security architecture, user data, proprietary algorithms, and machine learning training data.
 Source code confidentiality is particularly sensitive — it contains the disclosing party's entire technological investment and, once disclosed, cannot be "un-disclosed."
 Contracts involving user data bring privacy law overlays: CCPA, GDPR, and state data protection laws impose independent confidentiality obligations for personal data that interact with contractual provisions.

 Consulting and Professional Services: Knowledge workers in consulting face unique confidentiality challenges because their professional value is built on the accumulation of industry knowledge across multiple client engagements.
-A management consultant cannot retain knowledge in separate silos for each client — insights from one engagement inevitably inform advice in others.
-The residuals clause (Section 08) is particularly important in consulting contracts.
+The residuals clause (Section 09) is particularly important in consulting contracts.
 Additionally, consulting firms serving competitors must implement information barrier procedures that can withstand scrutiny if a use restriction breach is alleged.

 Government Contracting: Federal government contracts involving classified information, Controlled Unclassified Information (CUI), or other sensitive government information are subject to the National Industrial Security Program (NISP), Defense Federal Acquisition Regulation Supplement (DFARS), and specific agency regulations.
 Confidentiality obligations in government contracts go far beyond commercial standards — violation can result in suspension or debarment from government contracting, criminal liability, and civil False Claims Act exposure.